zvirag/FOSUserBundle/README.md

 FOSUserBundle
 =============

+!!!
+IMPORTANT: The mongo mapping has changed in this version (mongo 4 support) !!!

 The FOSUserBundle adds support for a database-backed user system in Symfony2+.
 It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval.